 - You will then be prompted to choose a new password.

-Note: Password reset via SMS is not available to accounts that are enrolled in login verification.
+Note: Resetting your password will log you out of all your active Twitter sessions.
+Additionally, password reset via SMS is not available to accounts that are enrolled in login verification.
 You can only reset your password through email.

 Not receiving the SMS code?